16-cell: Rotations

 Rotations in 4-dimensional Euclidean space can be seen as the composition of two 2-dimensional rotations in completely orthogonal planes.
 The 16-cell is a simple frame in which to observe 4-dimensional rotations, because each of the 16-cell's 6 great squares has another completely orthogonal great square (there are 3 pairs of completely orthogonal squares).
-Many rotations of the 16-cell can be characterized by the angle of rotation in one of its great square planes (e.g. the xy plane) and another angle of rotation in the completely orthogonal great square plane (the wz plane).
+The characteristic rotation of the 16-cell is parameterized by an angle and direction of rotation in one of its great square planes (e.g. the xy plane) and another angle and direction of rotation in the completely orthogonal great square plane (e.g. the wz plane).
 (Note: Each great square vertex is √2 distant from two of the square's other vertices, and √4 distant from its opposite vertex.
 The other four vertices of the 16-cell (also √2 distant) are the vertices of the square's completely orthogonal square.
 Each 16-cell vertex is a vertex of three orthogonal great squares which intersect there.
 Each of them has a different completely orthogonal square.
 Thus there are three great squares completely orthogonal to each vertex: squares that the vertex is not part of.
 (Note: The three incompletely orthogonal great squares which intersect at each vertex of the 16-cell form the vertex's octahedral vertex figure.
 Any two of them, together with the completely orthogonal square of the third, also form an octahedron: a central octahedral hyperplane.
 (Note: Three great squares meet at each vertex (and at its opposite vertex) in the 16-cell.
-Each of them has a different completely orthogonal square.
+Each great square has a different completely orthogonal great square.
 Thus there are three great squares completely orthogonal to each vertex and its opposite vertex (each axis).
 They form an octahedron (a central hyperplane).
 Every axis line in the 16-cell is completely orthogonal to a central octahedron hyperplane, as every great square plane is completely orthogonal to another great square plane.
 The axis and the octahedron intersect only at one point (the center of the 16-cell), as each pair of completely orthogonal great squares intersects only at one point (the center of the 16-cell).
 Each central octahedron is also the octahedral vertex figure of two of the eight vertices: the two on its completely orthogonal axis.)
 In the 16-cell, each octahedral vertex figure is also a central octahedral hyperplane.))
 Completely orthogonal great squares have disjoint vertices: 4 of the 16-cell's 8 vertices rotate in one plane, and the other 4 rotate independently in the completely orthogonal plane.
 (Note: Completely orthogonal great squares are non-intersecting and rotate independently because the great circles on which their vertices lie are Clifford parallel.
 (Note: Clifford parallels are non-intersecting curved lines that are parallel in the sense that the perpendicular (shortest) distance between them is the same at each point.
 A double helix is an example of Clifford parallelism in ordinary 3-dimensional Euclidean space.
 In 4-space Clifford parallels occur as geodesic great circles on the 3-sphere.
 In the 16-cell the corresponding vertices of completely orthogonal great circle squares are all √2 apart, so these squares are Clifford parallel polygons.
 Note that only the vertices of the great squares (the points on the great circle) are √2 apart; points on the edges of the squares (on chords of the circle) are closer together.)
 They are √2 apart at each pair of nearest vertices (and in the 16-cell all the pairs except antipodal pairs are nearest).
 The two squares cannot intersect at all because they lie in planes which intersect at only one point: the center of the 16-cell.
 Because they are perpendicular and share a common center, the two squares are obviously not parallel and separate in the usual way of parallel squares in 3 dimensions; rather they are connected like adjacent square links in a chain, each passing through the other without intersecting at any points, forming a Hopf link.)